michaldziuba03/purly/README.md

 # purly ✂

-Scalable and distrubuted SaaS platform for managing your brand.
-Under active development (early stage).
+Scalable and distrubuted SaaS platform for managing your brand links.
+Under active development.
+Primary goal of this project is to create sample that **does more** than just simple CRUD.

 ## Tech stack